avaniev/skoltech_thesis_presentation_template/README.md

-# SkoltechLaTeXtemplates
+# Skoltech LaTeX thesis presentation template
-this repository is created to accumulate all LaTeX templates needed at Skoltech
+This repository contains files and code for Skoltech LaTeX template of MSc thesis presentation for Data Science students.

-all code is published on MIT public license (if nothing mention inside the files)
+All code is published on MIT public license (if nothing mention inside the files)